TURN OF THE

 free and lustrous. "

-Additional operatic roles include Giannetta in Donizetti’s L'elisir d’amour and Miles in Britten’s Turn of the Screw both directed by John Giampietro and conducted by Miloš Repický with Chautauqua Institution.
-While there, she was selected by Bénédicte Jourdois to perform on her recital “Yvonne Printemps”.
+Additional operatic roles include Giannetta in Donizetti’s L'elisir d’amour and Miles in Britten’s Turn of the Screw both directed by John Giampietro and conducted by Miloš Repický with Chautauqua Institute.
 In 2016, she performed Drusilla in Monteverdi’s L’incoronazione di Poppea in Italy’s Teatro Petrarca.

-Formerly, Ms. Kuźma was a fellow at The Bach Institute in collaboration with Emmanuel Music where she worked with Kendra Colton and conductor Ryan Turner.
-She studied at the Chautauqua Institution led by famed teacher, Marlena Malas, at Oberlin in Italy, CSNY, and at the Académie Internationale d’été de Nice in France with Lorraine Nubar and pianist Dalton Baldwin.
-Previous education includes The Juilliard School (Pre-College Division) and LaGuardia Arts where she performed in recitals, opera scenes, Janacek’s The Cunning Little Vixen, and Offenbach’s La Belle Hélène.
-Award-winning internationally, she has received grants from Arlene Shrut's New Triad Competition, The George London Foundation, International Festival Foundation, and the Margot Music Fund.
+Formerly, Kuźma was also a fellow at The Bach Institute in collaboration with Emmanuel Music, Chautauqua Institute, and Académie Internationale d’été de Nice.
+Previous education includes The Juilliard School (Pre-College Division) and LaGuardia Arts where she performed in recitals, opera scenes, Janacek’s The Cunning Little Vixen, and Offenbach’s La Belle Hélène